fly-apps/elixir_opentel_and_grafana/README.md

 for this being that it is best to keep this service off of the public internet as only Grafana and the Phoenix application need to communicate with it.

-With that all in place, all that is left is to run `flyctl deploy` in the directory with all of the files and Tempo should be deployed!
+With that all in place, all that is left is to run `flyctl apps create YOUR-APP-tempo && flyctl deploy` in the directory with all of the files and Tempo should be deployed!
 With that going, let's deploy Grafana next.

 ### Grafana